Ding1119/NeuroTree/README.md

 ## 📬 Contact

-Welcome to contact the [author](https://www.jun-ending.com/) at jding17@stevens.edu or collaborations if you have any questions about using the code.
+Welcome to contact the [Jun-En Ding](https://www.jun-ending.com/) at jding17@stevens.edu or collaborations if you have any questions about using the code.
 Note that experimental performance may vary slightly due to differences in computer hardware and environment.

 ## 👨🏻‍💻 Acknowledgement